AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-experience-platform.md

      ![Datastream Config](assets/experience-platform-datastream-config.png)

-As you generate traffic in on the [Luma Demo Site](https://luma.enablementadobe.com/content/luma/us/en.html) mapped to your tag property, the data will populate the dataset in Experience Platform!
+As you generate traffic on the [Luma Demo Site](https://luma.enablementadobe.com/content/luma/us/en.html) mapped to your tag property, the data will populate the dataset in Experience Platform!

 ## Validate the dataset